Team3512/DriverStationDisplay/README.md

     robotIP           = 10.35.12.2
     robotDataPort     = 1130

 ## Usage

 #### Sending HUD Data

-1. Call DriverStationDisplay::getInstance() to create an instance of this class
+1. Call DriverStationDisplay::GetInstance() to create an instance of this class
-    * The argument to getInstance() should be the port specified as "dsDataPort" in IPSettings.txt
+    * The argument to GetInstance() should be the port specified as "dsDataPort" in IPSettings.txt
-2. Call clear() to empty the internal packet
+2. Call Clear() to empty the internal packet
-    * If clear() isn't called first, undefined behavior may result.
+    * If Clear() isn't called first, undefined behavior may result.
       (The header "display\r\n" isn't inserted when the packet isn't empty.)
-3. Call addElementData() as many times as necessary to add HUD data.
+3. Call AddData() as many times as necessary to add HUD data.
-4. Call sendToDS() to send the data to the DriverStationDisplay.
+4. Call SendToDS() to send the data to the DriverStationDisplay.

 ##### Notes:
 * It doesn't matter in which order the data is packed before sending the data.